 The geticonlist function returns an array/hashref of the legal values for the requested type object.
 In some cases this will be the filenames of the icon for the attributes; in other cases it'll be the single character legal values and their long form names.
-Valid requests include: models, sets, types, media, dstatus, regions, flags, pussy and picon.
+Valid requests include: models, sets, types, media, dstatus, regions, flags, pussy, build and picon, hicon, ticon, bicon.

 geticonlist is available in both perl and php.
 The picon attribute was added in Wacs 0.8.2.
+The build and bicon attributes were added in Wacs 0.8.6.